MedAmezzane/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# 0x03.
-Shell, init files, variables and expansions
+# 0x01.
+C - Variables, if, else, while

 Project done during **Full Stack Software Engineering studies** at **ALX**.
-IIt aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.
+It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.

 ## Technologies
 * Scripts written in Bash 5.0.17(1)